Manoel de Oliveira’s Photography Then and Now

 Manoel de Oliveira’s artistic life came into focus at a key moment for both photography and cinema.
 In the 1920s and 30s both were becoming recognized as modern art forms that played their part in the emergence of various avant-garde and vanguard cultural movements.
 When the first written histories of photography were published in Europe and North America in this same period, cinema, or cinematography, was included as a vital component.
 The phrase “motion pictures”, which emerged in the 1920s but now feels quite dated, hints at cinematography being an extension of photography.
 For example, Beaumont Newhall’s landmark book Photography 1839-1937 (1937), published by the Museum of Modern Art, New York, included a chapter titled ‘Moving Pictures’.
 Newhall made a number of important observations about the interrelation of still and moving images.
 For example, he noted that “some of the most striking news photographs are enlargements from news film.”
 He had in mind the extraction of single frames from filmed footage, presented as if they were unique news photographs.
 We tend to think of this as a contemporary phenomenon but it was already widespread in the 1930s.
 He also noted that “photographs of portions of objects (close-ups) were most uncommon before the moving picture.”
 The extraordinary effect of faces and small objects projected several metres high on a screen had a profound effect on still photographers.

-After the Second World War, the published histories of photography and cinema began to diverge for a number of reasons.
+After the Second World War, the published histories of photography and cinema began to diverge.
 In later editions of Newhall’s book, the chapter on moving pictures was dropped.
 Generally, photography began to given a history that was ‘purer’, or on occasion more explicitly connected to the more conservatively venerable lineage of painting.

 It is worth noting this long and complicated trajectory because Manoel de Oliveira was one of the very few people whose active life with images spanned from cinema’s silent era to the digital era.
 Plus, of course, he made still photographs as well as films.
 He was exhibiting them in Porto’s annual Salão Internacional de Arte Fotográfica (International Salon of Photographic Art) as early as 1939 and continued to so do until 1945, but the majority of his photographs were made between 1942 and 1955, during a long period in which he was unable to make films.